pbfrandsen/SPIN_workshop/genome_assembly.md

 squeue -u [username]
 ```

-An "R" should appear next to your hifiasm job number.
+An 'R' should appear next to your hifiasm job number.

 The job should take several hours.